gummybears/gtk4_with_crystal/README.md

 - lesson 09 : Application with a Menubar and menu items and menu actions
 - lesson 10 : Continue lesson09 but now using Gtk::Builder to setup the menu and its actions and introducing menu_accelerators
+- lesson 11 : Continue with lesson08 but now with a File/Edit menu

 To run the code for a lesson, go to corresponding directory.
 Make sure